chrisckwong821/123/_posts/2017-09-04-Pair-Trading-1.md

-With 3 clusters of (3,4,4) stocks, There are only three graphs and 6+6+3 = 15 pairs only.
+With 3 clusters of stocks (3,4,4), There are only three graphs and 6+6+3 = 15 pairs only.
 This is exactly the size of space I intended.

 Now let's get into the content of these spaces:

 ```python
 import numpy as np